faadias/ezdb/README.md

 Here is a list of possible configurations for your query, followed by a bunch of examples.
 Try to run some of them and see if you understand what is going on.

 - desc(): Retrieves the results in descending order by key or by index, if one is specified.
-The default behaviour is asceding order;
+The default behaviour is ascending order;
 - distinct(): Retrieves only the records with distinct index value, i.e., if two records have the same value in the specified index column, only the one with the lowest key is returned; if an index is not specified, "distinct" has no effect;
 - first("number"): Retrieves only the first "number" records.
-Deafult is "0" for ALL records;
+Default is "0" for ALL records;
 - index("index_name"): Makes a query by the identified "index_name" and not by the key, which is the default behaviour;
-- keysonly(): Retrieves an array containg only the recods keys, not the entire record;
+- keysonly(): Retrieves an array containing only the keys, not the entire record;
 - keyvalue(): Retrieves an array of the type key-value, where "key" is the primary key of the record and "value" is the value of the specified index column.
 For example, if "age" is specified as the query index, the returned object for "Anne" (see insertions above) is { key : 222, value : 22 }, since its age is 22.
 Note: "keyvalue" can only be used alongside an index.
 - count(): Retrieves the number of records in the database. "count" can only go alone or alongside index and/or bounding options.